The Impact of Star Formation and Feedback Recipes on the Stellar Mass and Interstellar Medium of High-Redshift Galaxies: Methods

 \subsubsection{Heating \& Cooling}

 { PRISM} has been designed to reproduce the expected equilibrium of the local ISM \citep[e.g.][]{Wolfire1995,Wolfire2003} but generalized into a 3D non-equilibrium galaxy formation setting (see Figure~1 of \citealt{PRISM}).
 Our approach is here fundamentally different from other large simulations, where radiative heating and cooling is often determined by combining a UV background and { CLOUDY} tables \citep[e.g.][]{Schaye2015,Pillepich2018,Dubois2014,Feldmann2023}.
 This is motivated by the fact that, in 1D tests, such models often fail to reproduce the equilibrium pressure-density relation observed in the local ISM \citep{Kim2023}.
+Note that a subset of simulations have attempted to account for either the local radiation field or non-equilibrium effects in the context of cosmological simulations \citep[e.g.][]{Gnedin2012,Oppenheimer2018,Capelo2018,Lupi2020}; however, the models are either specifically designed for the warm and cold ISM, ignore the local radiation field, do not track higher ionization states of metals that matter for the CGM or ionized gas more generally, or do not follow the impact of individual elements on the cooling function.

 Our full heating and cooling model is nearly identical to that presented in \cite{PRISM}.
 It includes photoheating \citep{Rosdahl2013}, photoelectric heating \citep{Bakes1994,Wolfire1995,Wolfire2003} with corrections due to a different assumed PAH abundance \citep{Zubko2004}, and heating from H$_2$ formation \citep{Sternberg1989,Rollig2006} and H$_2$ excitation/dissociation \citep{Black1977,Draine1996,Burton1990}.